Sokkeldirektoratet

 (1) The licensee shall establish and implement a calibration programme for measuring instruments and measuring systems.
 The programme shall include all measuring instruments of significance for the accuracy and metrological traceability of the measurement result.

-(3) Calibration intervals shall be evaluated following calibration and shortened if necessary to ensure compliance with performance requirements.
+(3) Calibration intervals shall be evaluated following calibration and shortened if necessary to ensure compliance with performance requirements in these regulations.

 Section 81.
 Working standards